 Brenna and Shawn have been friends for years, all the while Brenna has been harboring an intense crush on the musician.
-This recommendation for best friends to lovers books from a classic romance author is the second book in her Gallaghers of Ardmore trilogy.
+This recommendation for best friends to lovers books from classic romance author, Nora Roberts, is the second book in her Gallaghers of Ardmore trilogy.
 It takes place in Ireland.

 A talented songwriter, Shawn Gallagher spends his days lost in reverie and wonder.
 He’s oblivious to the wiles of women and the ways of the world.
 He claims that he’s content with his life, but his music tells a different story — one of loneliness and desperate longing…